 A closed platform software structure regulates the way users operate within its system.
-Closed platform allows the company licensing out its software to maintain nearly complete control of how a user behaves on its program.
-An example of this is a child’s bedroom.
-The child can play with the toys inside of it, but once the kid wants a toy from the store, the parent has to approve.
+It allows the company licensing out its software to maintain control of how a user behaves on its program.
+For example, in a kid’s bedroom, the child can play with the toys inside of it but once they want a toy from the store, the parent has to approve.
 The child is the end user, the bedroom is the software and the parent is the software company.

 Closed platform restricts content and outside applications.
-It often rejects content it doesn’t approve usually because the makers of the content refused to pay a licensing fee to provide content to the system.
-Outside applications are restricted because they drastically change the software or program outside of its original intent, and this threatens company standards.
+It often rejects content it doesn’t approve usually because the makers of the content refused to pay a licensing fee.
+Outside applications are restricted because they drastically change the software or program outside of its original intent, which threatens company standards.
 Though restriction can often have negative connotations, a closed platform isn’t necessarily a bad thing.
 In fact, the restrictions can be a positive in many ways.
 Before we address whether or not you should consider them extensively, here’s a direct comparison of the open and closed platforms.

 Closed platform differs from an open platform in functionality.
 Open platform systems allow incorporation from other programs to offer different functions of the original software.
-Open platform also allows end users to manipulate the originally intended purpose of the program.
-Closed platform prevents these variations.
+Furthermore, open platform allows end users to manipulate the originally intended purpose of the program.
+A restrictive program prevents these variations.
 Below are some more distinct examples showing how these two different program types operate.

 Imagine buying a new car and modifying its horn to produce sounds that reach dangerous volume levels.
-This modification may be something a small amount of users may want from a car, but a majority of users want the company-installed horn.
+This modification might be something a small amount of users may want from a car but a majority of users want the company-installed horn.
 From the company’s end of this scenario, the modification may give their brand a bad name, as other drivers become frustrated with their model car blaring loud noises.
 This is an example of when closed platform benefits a business more than open platform.

-Another thing that stands out for users when considering which company to purchase software from is the security of the system.
-The coding of a large enterprise is made with security in mind, and that security stays intact with these types of systems.
-Customers require support from the software company as well, but it’s difficult to navigate a support problem if the initial code has been altered or third party applications are installed.
+One thing that stands out with a closed platform is security.
+The coding of a large enterprise is made with security in mind.
+That security stays intact with these types of systems.
+Customers require support from the software company as well, though it’s difficult to navigate a support problem if the initial code is altered or third party applications are installed.
 If security is one of the most important aspects of a lot of your work, this system might best suit you.

 A company concerned with the misuse or theft of its content within a closed platform system should consider automated maintenance of digital content.
-The best solution for this is a digital rights management system.
-Along with a DRM system, consider the benefits closed platform software has for your company.
+The best solution for this is a digital rights management (DRM) system.
+Along with a DRM, they should consider the benefits of closed platform software.